Women's rugby tours

 Cardiff is the home of Welsh rugby and a fantastic city to tour to.
 With a vibrant nightlife scene and some very competitive rugby on offer it won't disappoint.
 Take a tour of the Principality stadium, go paintballing, explore the city or watch a Pro 12 game, there is so much on offer.
 Another popular capital to tour to is Edinburgh!
 This stunning city has the perfect mix of history, culture and nightlife.
 Spend the day explore the cobbled streets and Edinburgh Castle, and the night on the mile long avenue of bars on Rose Street.

-Spain's national women's team played their first international against France in 1989, and for a time featured in the six nations until the tournaments was formatted to match the men's version and they were replaced with Italy.
+Spain's national women's team played their first international against France in 1989, and for a time featured in the six nations until the tournament was formatted to match the men's version and they were replaced with Italy.
 But rugby has continued to grow in Spain, and they have become one of the top European 7s teams in recent years.
 With over 140 registered teams in the country it's clear to see the sport is on the up, and with their qualification into this years Rugby World Cup this growth is sure to continue.

 Spain is a wonderful destination for sports tours.
 It has five thousand miles of coastline, with white sandy beaches and a gorgeous Mediterranean climate.
 Due to its political and cultural isolation from Europe it is a country that feels unique to even the most experienced traveller.
 Its variety is seen in each region which has its own cultural identify and geographical terrain.

-Holland is one of our top destinations for tours due to it's convenient locations and fantastic hospitality.
-Holland were one of the first countries to play rugby at a 15 a side level, playing their first international against France in 1982.
+Holland is one of our top destinations for tours due to its convenient locations and fantastic hospitality.
+Holland was one of the first countries to play rugby at a 15 a side level, playing their first international against France in 1982.
 Since then they have made huge strives and were the first country to have professional female players in their 7s team in the run up to the Rio Olympics.

 The majority of our senior and university teams choose to base their tour in the country’s capital, Amsterdam.
 A city renowned for its variety of culture, entertainment and above all else its “vibrant” nightlife.
 Spend a day exploring the Museumplein, Amsterdam's cultural centre, which is home to the Rijksmuseum, the Van Gogh Museum and the Stedelijk Museum of Modern Art.
 Take a tour of one of the many breweries such as the Heineken Brewery or the Brouwerij ‘Tij brewery, an award winning artisan microbrewery located in a windmill.
 Take to the water and get a new perspective of the city with a canal tour or hire a bike and explore the capital like a local.